Spot activity of LQ Hya from photometry between 1988 and 2011: Introduction

 \section{Introduction}

-\object{LQ~Hya} (\object{HD~82558}) is a young single chromospherically active star ($V=7.8$, $B-V=0.9$, K2V) classified as a BY Dra star by \citet{fekel1986survey}.
+\object{LQ~Hya} (\object{HD~82558}) is a young single magnetically active star ($V=7.8$, $B-V=0.9$, K2V) classified as a BY Dra star by \citet{fekel1986survey}.
 Its strong activity is clearly evident from the substantial Ca HK emission, $\log{R'_{\rm HK}}=-4.06$ \citep{white2007high}, placing it confidently within the ``very active'' regime defined by \citet{henry1996survey}.

 It was suggested by \citet{fekel1986chromospherically} that the star is a very young object which has recently arrived at the zero-age main-sequence. \citet{montes2001late} classified it as a member of the young disc population following the definition of \citet{eggen1984a0,eggen1989large}.
-Recently \citet{nakajima2012potential} identified the star as a possible member of the \object{IC~2391} supercluster thus estimating its age to be 35--55 Myrs \citep{montes2001late}.
+Recently \citet{nakajima2012potential} identified the star as a possible member of the \object{IC~2391} supercluster, thus estimating its age to be 35--55 Myrs \citep{montes2001late}.

 The magnetic activity of \object{LQ~Hya} is strongly manifested as starspots causing rotational modulation of brightness \citep{eggen1984systematic}.
 The rotation period of the star can be measured from this modulation.
 Previously the rotation period of \object{LQ~Hya} has been estimated as $P = 1.601136 \pm 0.000013$ d by \citet{jetsu1993decade}, $P = 1.601052 \pm 0.000014$ d by \citet{berdyugina2002magnetic} and $P = 1.60066 \pm 0.00013$ d by \citet{kovari2004doppler}.
 Some variability of the observable photometric rotation period is expected, however.
 This can be caused by the spots moving with different angular velocities governed by the underlying surface differential rotation or large scale magnetic field.
-Also changes in the light curve shape governed by active regions growing and decaying at different locations on the stellar surface can cause period variations unrelated to the spot movements.
+Also changes in the light curve shape governed by active regions growing and decaying at different locations on the stellar surface may cause photometric variations unrelated to spot rotation.